 He flips it over.
 The black ink is faded by age but there is no doubt what is written.

 Tamra Moon, 1958… It must be the woman’s name.
 It doesn’t sound familiar and his research on the web had given no results, except concerning the poem.

 OK, I found out it’s by someone called Mathilde Blind.
 But that’s about all… I think I’ll ask Thomas to help me out…

 He reads the poem again, but he knows it by heart by now.
 And why this poem?
 It stirs something in him, just out of reach of his mind…

 Derek pockets the picture and queues with the other passengers at gate 14.
-He tries his cell again, but still no network…
+He tries his cell again, but the network is still down.

 ‘Just a second.’
-Derek finishes to enter Taïga’s number without looking up.
+Derek scrolls down until he finds Taïga’s number without looking up.
 I can’t switch it off now that I’ve finally got a signal!

 ‘I’m sorry, but I must insist, Sir.’

 ‘OK.’
 He looks up at the pretty air hostess, playing for time.
 As he had thought, she stops for a beat, staring into his eyes.
 He can hear the impersonal voicemail greeting droning on from his cell on his lap.
 Then silence.
 ‘Shit!
 I’m sorry, I’ll just-’ He fumbles with it and murmurs quickly, ‘Wait for me to come home…’

 ‘Now could you turn that off, Sir, or I must take it from you.’
 The hostess frowns at him.